-A. All students with an identified learning need will have a Passport of Provision document, outlining strategies for staff and provision; parents will be invited to contribute to the writing of this document.
+A. All students with an identified learning need will have a Personalised Learning Profile, outlining strategies for staff and provision.

 Q. I am a Carer of a boy in Year 7 - he has been looked after (LAC) for three years.
 I think that he may have special educational needs.
 Who do I talk to about this?